qwertycoin-org/qwertycoin-zero/README.md

 ##### Prerequisites

-- You will need the following packages: boost (1.64 or higher), QT Library (5.9.0 or higher) [cmake (3.10 or higher)](https://github.com/qwertycoin-org/qwertycoin/wiki/E01.-Install-Cmake-3.10), git, gcc (4.9 or higher), g++ (4.9 or higher), make, and python.
-Most of these should already be installed on your system.
+- You will need the following packages: build-essential, [cmake (3.10 or higher)](https://github.com/qwertycoin-org/qwertycoin/wiki/E01.-Install-Cmake-3.10) and git;
-- For example on Ubuntu by running:
+- Most of these should already be installed on your system.
+For example on Ubuntu by running:
 ```
 sudo apt-get install build-essential python-dev gcc g++ git cmake libboost-all-dev qtbase5-dev
 ```